bellhyve/zelta/README.md

 ZFS's versatility is unparalleled in the open source world, but users of all experience levels wrestle with its complex command structures with non-intuitive defaults.
 Zelta addresses this by providing streamlined commands and safer defaults for common backup and migration tasks.

 For example, the act of simply backing up a boot drive (`zfs send -R zroot@latest | zfs receive backup/zroot`) is difficult to construct and will likely result in errors and overlapping mounts.
 Zelta simplifies this process to:
-- `zelta sync zroot backup/zroot`: Backs up the latest `zroot` snaphots to `backup/zroot`
+- `zelta sync zroot backup/zroot`: Backs up the latest `zroot` snapshots to `backup/zroot`
 - `zelta match zroot backup/zroot`: Confirms that the latest snapshots on the backup are identical.

-It's both safer and easier to use for everone and simplifies complex backup and migration tasks for experts.
+It's both safer and easier to use for everyone and simplifies complex backup and migration tasks for experts.
 We find it to be ideal for both routine maintenance and complex tasks like fleet backup management.

 Zelta works with any snapshot management system (or none) and is used to back up thousands of volumes in conjunction with (zfsnap)[https://github.com/zfsnap/zfsnap].